miller2590/Week_2/README.md

 | Zero to Sixty        | 3.2 s               | -            | 3.1 s                | -                |
 | Cargo Size (Cu.
 Ft.) | -                   | 4557 Cu.
 Ft. | -                    | 3448 Cu.
 Ft.     |
 | Max Cargo Weight     | -                   | 40,000 lbs   | -                    | 25,000 lbs       |

+## Known Bugs

+There is no type checking or error handeling in this program.
+It's main purpose is to showcase fundamental OOP procedures.

 ## Contributing